Checking users’ identities

 Letting users access data

 You must protect data you hold about users.
-Remember that a fraudster might use even basic data they can get from your service to commit a more sophisticated fraud elsewhere.
+Remember that a cyber criminal might use even basic data they can get from your service to commit a more sophisticated attack elsewhere.

-Check a user’s identity before you let them access data the government holds about them.
+Check a user’s identity before you let them access data, even if it is something they already have permission to access.
 For example, users need to prove their identity before they can view their tax records using their personal tax account.

 This does not include data users save in an application form they’re planning to return to later - use a secure ‘save and return’ pattern like a user account instead.